Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

 Yet I did find a site (likely selling Shakeology) that claimed: “Most of the side effects due to Shakeology are due to a poor diet and Shakeology having too many healthy ingredients, which results in your body going into a bit of shock.”
 Riiiiight.
 Total BS.
 You’re not “Detoxing.”
 You’re likely farting due to an intolerance to one+ of dozens of ingredients like chicory and inulin (especially if you have Irritable Bowel Syndrome).

 Cons of Shakeology

 Other than the potential side effects listed above….

 How much does Shakeology cost?
-It cost me $23.95 CAD for 4 samples + $10 shipping = $35.10.
-This is $8.75 per serving.
-Which could provide a lot of food!
+It cost me $23.95 CAD for four samples + $10 shipping = $35.10.
+This is $8.75 per serving, which could provide a lot of food!
 But I imagine most people don’t just buy the odd sample.